PrashamTrivedi/MongoObsidianNotes/PSTT/Replication.md

 - `wtimeout`: Time to wait for (In milliseconds) write concern before marking the write operation as failed.
   - Facing `wtimeout` does not mean the write operation is failed.
 It means the requested durability is not reached before the time.
 - `j`: If true, requires data is being written to on disk journal before acknowledgement.
-  - Starting with (3.2.6), this value is set true if `w` (or write concern) is set as `majority`
+  - Starting with (3.2.6), this value is set true if `w` (or write concern) is set as `majority` #version #gotchas

+> [!tip]
-**Note about write concern and voting members**: If write concern is specified as `majority`, only voting members' acknowledgement will be counted.
+> If write concern is specified as `majority`, only voting members' acknowledgement will be counted.
 If write concern is specified as number, non voting members' acknowledgements will also be counted.

 [^3]: Durability means write safe and do not disappear even after database servers crash.